FORMLABS WHITE PAPER:

 Questions?
 Contact us to learn more about introducing 3D printing into your institution.

 Formlabs is an industry-leading provider of 3D printers and materials that are used by healthcare providers to support the practice of medicine.
 Please consider local regulations, material data sheets, patient information, and institutional requirements before 3D printing or using anatomical models.
+For more information, visit our regulatory information page.

 Fill out the form to learn more about 3D printing anatomical models from patient scans.